- Why you must get out and stay out of debt

 Everyone knows the rich get richer.
 Having compound interest working for you instead of against you is a big reason why.

-What about my pal Bob / Uncle Bertha / Donald Trump?
+What about my pal Bob / Aunt Bertha / Donald Trump?

 Sure, we all know a few people who (seem to) handle their debts and still grow their income faster than their repayments.